 It depends on who you ask.
 But, if you ask a lawyer that has truly handled medical malpractice cases, the answer will almost always be that you need a lawyer that focuses the majority of his or her time in evaluating, developing, and trying medical malpractice cases.

 Why do you need a lawyer that focuses most of his or her practice on prosecuting medical malpractice cases?
 Because medical malpractice is different.
 It is unlike any other area of the practice of law.
 If a lawyer doesn’t understand that medical malpractice is different, he or she will litigate a medical malpractice case as if it was an automobile collision case, or a slip and fall, or any other injury case that the lawyer may have handled in the past.
 But, it is worth repeating, medical malpractice is different.
 It's also important for veterans to contact an experienced VA medical malpractice lawyer.
 Failure to contact a lawyer experienced in medical malpractice first can truly effect whether your case ever gets off the ground.

 Do Your Homework & Ask the Right Questions

 So, how do you know whether a lawyer is experienced in medical malpractice before you make the first call?
 You have to do your homework.
-If you know an attorney or judge that you can trust to advise you of the most capable and experienced medical malpractice attorneys in your area, that may be a good place to start.
+If you know an attorney or judge that you can trust to advise you of the most capable and experienced medical malpractice attorneys in Johnson City, that may be a good place to start.
 The key, however, is being able to trust the attorney to provide you advice that is in your best interest—not that of the attorney.